 MISSION & OBJECTIVE

-- Increase the exposure of films written and / or directed by women
+• Increase the exposure of new works written and / or directed by women.

-- Showcase the work of Newfoundland and Labrador's filmmakers to the Canadian and International film industry.
+• Showcase the province to the Canadian and international film industry.

-- Offers youth programs to cultivate the next generation of filmmakers;
+• Deliver programs to help develop the next generation of filmmakers.

 ABOUT THE FESTIVAL